morkin1792/Re-Encrypt/README.md

 So, re:encode or re:encrypt them!

-Technically this extension requires v2023 or later (because of Montoya API).
-Nevertheless, <strong>Burp Suite v2023.7 or later is recommended</strong>, because there is a bug in how Burp between v2023.4 and v2023.6 handles the editor tab created by the extension, sometimes showing outdated content in the tab.
+Technically this extension requires Burp Suite v2023 or later (because of Montoya API).
+Nevertheless, <strong>v2023.7 or later is recommended</strong>, due to a bug in how Burp between v2023.4 and v2023.6 handles the editor tab created by the extension, sometimes showing outdated content in the tab.

 ![](decrypting)
 ![](config)